lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 ) external payable returns (bytes returnedValues);
 ```

+_Notifying the contract by calling its `universalReceiver` function with the following informations: typeId: `typeId`; data: `data`._

-_Achieves the goal of [LSP-1-UniversalReceiver] by allowing the account to be notified about incoming/outgoing transactions and enabling reactions to these actions.
+Achieves the goal of [LSP-1-UniversalReceiver] by allowing the account to be notified about incoming/outgoing transactions and enabling reactions to these actions.
 The reaction is achieved by having two external contracts ([LSP1UniversalReceiverDelegate]) that react on the whole transaction and on the specific typeId, respectively.
-The notification is achieved by emitting a [`UniversalReceiver`](#universalreceiver) event on the call with the function parameters, call options, and the response of the UniversalReceiverDelegates (URD) contract._

 The function performs the following steps:

 1. Query the [ERC-725Y] storage with the data key [_LSP1_UNIVERSAL_RECEIVER_DELEGATE_KEY].